Migrate to a General Purpose or I/O server

 rsync -e 'ssh' -avl --stats --progress /var/lib/mysql email@example.com:/var/lib/mysql

-For more information about rsync, see Backing up your files with rsync.
+For more information about rsync, see Back up your files with rsync.

 Full Linux migration with rsync

-If you want to migrate the entirety of a Linux server to a new General Purpose server, you use rsync to migrate your server from the command line.
-See Migrate a Linux server from the command line.
+If you want to migrate a Linux server to a new General Purpose server, you can use rsync to migrate your server from the command line.
+See Migrating a Linux server from the command line.

-To migrate IIS and SQL Server data on Windows 2008, you can use the Microsoft Web Farm Framework.
+To migrate IIS and SQL Server® data on Windows 2008, you can use the Microsoft WFF.

 Web Deploy on Windows 2012

 To migrate IIS and SQL Server data on Windows 2012, you can use the Microsoft Web Deploy tool.
-See the Rackspace Community post Windows Server 2012 Web Farm With Web Deploy 3.0.
+See Launch a Windows Web Farm with Web Deploy.